ghiggi/gpm_api/docs/source/00_introduction.rst

 Furthermore, it's worth noting that only the central portion of the GMI swath overlaps the radar swath, with a delay of approximately 67 seconds caused by the spacecraft motion and geometric considerations.

-When using GMI measurements, it's essential to consider the satellite orbit boost (from 407 km to 442 km) occured the 7/8 November 2023 to extend the satellite lifetime.
+When using GMI measurements, it's essential to consider the satellite orbit boost (from 407 km to 442 km) occurred the 7/8 November 2023 to extend the satellite lifetime.
 Following the boost, the swath coverage has widened and the instantaneous field of view of each channel has enlarged.

 Data acquired by GMI are used as a reference standard for intercalibrating the passive microwave sensors within the GPM Constellation,